brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ## Interviews will give you vital information

 ::: notes
-- Designing the platform components
+- Which components we need
-- Understanding what makes the platform useful for them
+- Where are we loosing the most time and resources
-- Visualize areas where they could collaborate with other teams
+- What would give the most benefit?
-- Identify and help mitigate team2team issues
+- Identify was teams can collaborate, and share tooling
-- Identify and mitigate biases
+- Identify and help mitigate political/personal issues between teams
 :::

 ---